-- Google tag (gtag.js) -->

 Governance-focused catalogs are built to manage sensitive data classification and access control.
 They ensure that organizations comply with regulations and internal policies.
 Key metrics include compliance scores, access audit trails, and data sensitivity levels.
 They are critical in maintaining security and ensuring data is handled appropriately across the enterprise.

-Examples include IBM Knowledge Catalog, Collibra, Ataccama, and Atlan.
+Examples include Alation, Atlan, IBM Knowledge Catalog, Collibra, and Ataccama.

 Data observability catalogs